msillano/IoTwebUI/README22.md

 - Added the device name to all tooltips.
 - It is possible to 'export' tooltips with [Ctrl] + [click] in a pop-up that can be easily copied with copy-paste.
-- The tooltip format is CSV compatible, using ':' as field separator.
+- The tooltip format is now CSV compatible, using ':' as field separator.
 So the data of a tooltip is easily importable into a spreadsheet (e.g. Excel) for further use.
 - The updated versions of the example x-devices (in GitHub, /addon) are also optimized for export.

 ### Logging and data export